Open bowel resection surgery

 Call your doctor now or seek immediate medical care if:

-• You are sick to your stomach and cannot drink fluids or keep them down.
+• Your child is sick to their stomach and cannot drink fluids.

 • Increased pain, swelling, warmth, or redness.